tgstoecker/WEScropbio/README.md

 # Whole Exome Seq pipeline
 ## Background
 As part of a set of analysis pipeline comparisons organized by the West German Genome Center, this particular workflow is designed to analyze Whole Exome Sequencing samples.
-Input data was provided in the form of ~80x coverage WES Agilent SureSelect data set of sample NA12878 and a .bed target file.
+Input data was provided in the form of WES Agilent SureSelect & Twist Bioscience data of sample NA12878 and a .bed target file.
-Results from all participants were compared to a gold standard set in Cologne with Illumina's [hap.py](https://github.com/Illumina/hap.py).
+Results from all participants were compared to a gold standard set by the Cologne Center for Genomics (CCG) with Illumina's [hap.py](https://github.com/Illumina/hap.py) and with GATK Concordance by the IKMB in Kiel.

 ##  :open_book: About the workflow
 A stripped down yet extended version of the [dna-seq-varlociraptor](https://github.com/snakemake-workflows/dna-seq-varlociraptor) pipeline by Johannes Köster's team from the university of Duisburg-Essen.